How Big Should A Betta Fish Tank Be (For optimal health)

 Because I understand the difficulties when shopping for your first betta tank, I have provided a list below of my favorite choices.
 The listed tanks vary in size but are the best betta fish tanks that I have had experience with and are suitable for new and experienced fish keepers.

-Also, if you are worried that your betta fish may get lonely or bored by itself and feel you need to get a larger tank to add more fish, have a quick read of the article: Do Betta Fish Get Lonely Or Bored On Their Own?
+Also, if you are worried that your betta fish may get lonely or bored by itself and feel you need to get a larger tank to add more fish, have a quick read of my article: Do Betta Fish Get Lonely Or Bored On Their Own?

 BiOrb Classic 8 Gallon Led Aquarium